Hempstead Road / US 290 and Magnum Road

 NORTHWEST MALL was given a face lift in 1990, with an 11-bay Food Court installed in its Center Court.
 Entrances were also rebuilt as part of the project.
 Over the years, inline stores came and went.
 Bealls -which replaced Battelstein's- was shuttered in February 1989.
 BizMart, on office supply chain, opened in June 1990 and closed in January 1991.
 Woolworth folded in December 1993.
 J.C.
 Penney pulled up stakes in June of the year 2000.

-The Rouse Company sold the shopping center in October 1997, with the buyer being the Columbus, Ohio-based Glimcher Realty Trust.
+In October 1997, the Rouse Company sold the shopping center to Columbus, Ohio's Glimcher Realty Trust.
 They sold the property to Houston-based Levcor in October 2007.
 A large-scale renovation was planned, that would have demolished most of the complex and reworked it into a mixed-use, lifestyle-type center.

 This project was delayed when a good-sized chunk of the east parking area was taken for the construction of High Occupancy Vehicle lanes on the adjacent US 290 Expressway.
 Moreover, NORTHWEST MALL took a direct hit from Hurricane Ike in September 2008.
 Its Macy's (a February 2006 rebranding of Foley's) incurred roof damage and closed for good.
 The space was never retenanted.